innovatesac/innovatesac.org/about/sutl.md

 - Health IT and Life Science
 - Food Systems
 - Internet of Things (IoT) and Cybersecurity
-- Government and Civic Technology
+- Government (Policy) and Civic Technology
 - Workforce Development

 ## Living Laboratories